Onboarding

 Get something moving before reading anything

-The current reference platform for Nav2, with native ROS 2 support.
-Simulates with Ignition Gazebo out of the box — no hardware needed.
+The current Nav2 reference platform from Clearpath Robotics, with native ROS 2 support.
+Simulates with Gazebo (Harmonic on Jazzy, Fortress on Humble) out of the box — no hardware needed.

 TurtleBot4 navigates to a clicked goal point in simulation.
 Can launch the stack, build a map with teleop, save it, and send a Nav2 goal.